openmoto/universal-dashboard-documentation/api/1.5.0/New-UDLineChartDataset.md

 ```

 ### -PointRadius
-The radius of the point when hovered.
+The radius of the point.

 ```yaml
 Type: Int32[]